Kayetan17/EquiBill-Legal/terms.md

 We are a non-profit organization dedicated to making splitting expenses between housemates effortless and efficient.

 ## 2. What EquiBill does
-EquiBill allows users to join a “house” with their housemates, and everyone has access to create a new expense, which will notify the other housemates that they owe money.
-The app keeps track of whether or not people have paid and gives the expense owner the opportunity to nudge those who haven’t, sending them another notification.
+EquiBill allows users to join a “house” with their housemates, and allows house members to create expenses between themselves.
+The app keeps track of whether or not people have paid and gives the expense owner the opportunity to nudge those who haven’t, sending them a notification.

 ## 3. Eligibility & accounts
 - You must be at least 13 years old (or older if your local law requires).